 Office of Student Involvement Programs and Services

 The Student Involvement Fair is your personal welcome to Boston College and the new year.
-Each fall over 200 organizations, programs, and offices participate.
-By participating in the Fair you will get a sense for the current involvement opportunities on campus and meet current student organization members.
+Held each fall at the beginning of the Academic year, over 200 organizations, programs, and offices participate.

 The O'Connell House serves to meet the needs of undergraduate students by providing a student union with many services.
 O'Connell House offers space for meetings and programs led by Boston College groups, and O'Connell House staff also provide programming and entertainment.
 O'Connell House serves as a home away from home where students can feel comfortable to study, socialize, and spend recreational time.